Generic Name: dextroamphetamine sulfate

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use ProCentra® for a condition for which it was not prescribed.
 Do not give ProCentra® to other people, even if they have the same condition.
 It may harm them and it is against the law.

 This Medication Guide summarizes the most important information about ProCentra®.
 If you would like more information, talk with your doctor.
 You can ask your doctor or pharmacist for information about ProCentra® that was written for healthcare professionals.
-For more information about ProCentra®, please contact FSC Laboratories, Inc. at 1-704-941-2500.
+For more information about ProCentra®, please contact Independence Pharmaceuticals, LLC at 1-855-325-1928.

 What are the ingredients in ProCentra®?

 Active Ingredient: dextroamphetamine sulfate